MassiminoilTrace/olivevideoeditor-VR-360-rotation/README.md

 # olivevideoeditor-VR-360-rotation
-This effect is still a draft.
+This effect is still a draft

 A GLSL effect to pan the default viewing angle in a VR equirectangular video

 This software is protected under the GPLv3 license or later versions.